wp-plugins/easy-facebook-likebox/README.txt

 Features:

-1. Responsive
+1. Extended optiontional settings to personalize in widget and shortcode
 1. Generate shortcode using widget form
-1. Likebox in PopUp (Modal window) is coming soon...
+1. Likebox in PopUp (Modal window) and responsive likebox option is coming soon...

 == Installation ==